OpenVoiceOS/ovos-solver-openai-persona-plugin/README.md

 Give Mycroft some sass with OpenAI!

 Leverages [OpenAI Completions API](https://platform.openai.com/docs/api-reference/completions/create) to create some fun interactions.
-Phrases not explicitly handled by other skills will be run by the ChatGPT, so nearly every interaction will have _some_ response.
+Phrases not explicitly handled by other skills will be run by a LLM, so nearly every interaction will have _some_ response.
 But be warned, Mycroft might become a bit obnoxious...

 ## Usage